hissohathair/mumpsimus/README.md

 The test suite at the moment is written in Perl, and we'll need a fairly modern version of that (at least 5.12) because of the test harness being used.

+Unit tests are done using the [Check Unit Testing Framework](http://check.sourceforge.net/).

 Acknowledgements